 WHEREAS, Many scientists argue that natural causes such as El Niño, alterations in solar energy, solar wind output, cycles of cosmic ray influx, precipitation microphysics, and changes in cloud forcing—along with human-land-use conversion for cities and agricultural use and deforestation—are much more significant in climate change than CO2 emissions; and

-(1)****** Two peer-reviewed surveys (Doran and Zimmerman 2009, Anderegg et al 2010) and one peer-reviewed comprehensive literature review (Cook et. al., 2013) show that 97-98% of publishing climate scientists believe that global warming since 1950 was mostly caused by humans.
+(1)****** One peer-reviewed survey of scientists who have published more than 200 articles (Anderegg et al 2010) and one peer-reviewed comprehensive literature review (Cook et al., 2013) show that 97-98% of publishing climate scientists believe that global warming since 1950 was mostly (>50%) caused by humans.
+However, Cook et al. (2013) include scientists who study impacts and mitigation, many of whom do not have climate attribution expertise.
+Including only scientists who have published on attribution and paleoclimate yields a 93% consensus based on literature (Tol 2014).
+Verheggen et al. (2014) conduct a very comprehensive opinion-based survey of anyone who has ever published on climate attribution and find that about 85% agree with human-caused warming as defined above.
+However, limiting the study to scientists who have published more than 10 articles yields 91% for that metric .
 Using 14 other reputable surveys of either scientists or peer-reviewed publications over the past 2 decades, Cook et. al., (2016) show that this consensus has strengthened over time and is also strengthened as the surveyed population’s climate expertise increases.
-The papers corresponding to the dissenting 2-3 percent have been shown to have significant flaws (Benestad et al, 2016).
+Many papers corresponding to the dissenting 2-3 percent from Cook et al. (2013) have been shown to have significant flaws (Benestad et al, 2016).

 As far as the degree of influence, IPCC AR5 (2014, fig. 1.9) (below) gives the median estimate for the degree of natural influence as 0% and shows that the probability of natural forcings causing more than 10-15% of the observed change is very small.